baburton/baburton.github.io/index.md

 Welcome to my website at _benburton.org_!

-At the moment this is just a handful of links to real websites.

 - **Mathematics**:
   I am a half-mathematician, half-computer scientist at The University of Queensland (UQ), in Brisbane, Australia.
 For more on my mathematics, see: